oprypin/crsfml/voidcsfml/README.md

 > **Optional:** [out-of-source builds][] are also supported.

-If ran successfully, this produces the libraries in the *voidcsfml/lib* folder.
+If ran successfully, this produces the libraries in the *voidcsfml* folder.

 If SFML can't be found, consult the [CMake options](#cmake-options) section.